-Same as African and African Diaspora Studies 321L and Women's and Gender Studies 345F.
+Same as African and African Diaspora Studies 321L.
 Education as a societal institution, with emphasis on the United States educational system: how the system works; the effects of the system; recent changes.
 Three lecture hours a week for one semester.
 Only one of the following may be counted: African and African Diaspora Studies 321L, Sociology 321L, Women's and Gender Studies 345 (Topic 23), 345F.
 Prerequisite: Forty-five semester hours of coursework.